bcomnes/top-bun/README.md

 }
 ```

-Page variable files have higher precident than `global.vars.js` variables, but lower precident than frontmatter or `vars` page exports.
+Page variable files have higher precedent than `global.vars.js` variables, but lower precedent than frontmatter or `vars` page exports.

 ## Layouts